traefik/traefiklabs-hub-button-app/README.md

 It will create a `dist` folder with the compiled assets.

+**Note**: You will need a `PRIVATE_KEY` env variable to complete the build process.
+You can find the value on Bitwarden.

 ## How to use

 Put the full URL of the script file in the `src` attribute of a `<script>` tag: